Wrestler Mijain Lopez Puts Lewis, Phelps In Shade With Fifth Successive Olympic Gold - UrduPoint

 Wrestler Mijain Lopez Puts Lewis, Phelps In Shade With Fifth Successive Olympic Gold

-Paris, (APP - UrduPoint / Pakistan Point News - 7th Aug, 2024) Cuban wrestler Mijain Lopez made Olympic history on Tuesday when he became the first athlete to win five consecutive individual gold medals in the same event.
+Paris, (APP - UrduPoint / Pakistan Point News - 7th Aug, 2024) Cuban wrestler Mijain Lopez made Olympic history on Tuesday when he became the first athlete to win five consecutive individual golds in the same event, bettering the records of Games icons such as Carl Lewis and Michael Phelps.

-Lopez, who turns 42 in two weeks' time, defeated Chile's Yasmani Acosta in the final of the 130kg Greco-Roman final.
+Lopez, who turns 42 in two weeks' time, defeated fellow Cuban Yasmani Acosta, representing Chile, in the final of the 130kg Greco-Roman event.

 With his victory, Lopez broke a tie for four successive individual Olympic golds he shared with Carl Lewis (athletics/long jump), Michael Phelps (swimming/200m medley), Katie Ledecky (swimming/800m freestyle), Al Oerter (athletics/discus), Paul Elvstrom (sailing) and Kaori Icho (wrestling).